 Stem cells can have one of the below-presented potencies:

-There are two major problems associated with the use of embryonic stem cells.
+There are two major problems associated with the use of embryonic, or fetal, stem cells.

 Therefore, as a general rule, fetal stem cells are considered dangerous and are NOT used in medical science.